pyedifice/pyedifice/docs/source/index.rst

 Python instead of JavaScript, and `Qt Widgets <https://doc.qt.io/qt-6/qtwidgets-index.html>`_ instead of the HTML DOM.
-If you have experience with React, you will find Edifice very easy to pick up.
+If you have experience with React, you will find Edifice very easy to learn.
+Edifice has function components, props, and Hooks just like React.

 Getting Started
 ---------------